Inference – Models, Services, and Sessions¶

 when you create resources like Evaluations

-and Measurements
+and SafetyCases

 as part of your audit pipeline.
 This section